zeruhur/loner/en/loner_v3.md

 ✅ **As a Twist:** She’s caught, **but the person who finds her is an old ally instead of an enemy**.
 ✅ **As Momentum Control:** She’s detected, **but instead of triggering an alarm, the guards begin searching, giving her a brief window to hide**.

-💡 **By using flexible interpretations, the Oracle doesn’t just dictate what happens—it guides the story in meaningful ways.**
+💡 **By using flexible interpretations, the Oracle doesn’t just dictate what happens — it guides the story in meaningful ways.**

 ### The Oracle as a Narrative Tool